The Ultimate Wavy Hair Guide

 How to protect wavy hair in between washes

-If you want to make sure your waves last until the next wash, it is very important to protect them when you sleep.
+If you want to make sure your waves last until the next wash, it is very important to protect your curls when you sleep.
 To encourage the texture to spring up, we recommend sleeping with a tight satin scarf or a small bonnet that will keep the waves “scrunched” during the night.
 This will allow you to wake up with perfect, bouncy wavy hair!

 How to refresh & enhance wavy hair